 Vice-Dean International Faculity of Social Science and Public Policy, Reader at the King's Brazil Institute and War Studies.

-Dr Vera Michlin-Shapir
+Dr. Vera Michlin-Shapir

 Visiting Research Fellow at the King's Centre for Strategic Communications